techie-joe/core-dev/_includes/preview.md

 Use `box` to create a wrapper.
 {: .box.text-left }

-Custom `box.bg-blue.border-blue.text-white`
+Custom `box.bg-blue`
-{: .box.bg-blue.border-blue.text-white.text-center }
+{: .box.bg-blue.ba0.text-white.text-center }

 Apply any style you like
-{: .box.bg-red.border-red.text-white.text-right }
+{: .box.bg-red.ba0.text-white.text-right }

 ## Details and summary